omkarium/rufendec/README.md

 Four unbreakable rules you MUST follow
 ---------------------------------------

-1. Make sure you are not decrypting a source folder which is not already encrypted.
-If done so, your source files WILL get corrupted.
+1. Make sure you are not trying to decrypt unencrypted files or encrypt already encrypted files.
-   This program WILL not be able to pre-validate whether the files you have provided as input are either encrypted or decrypted.

 2. This program refuses to encrypt those kind of files which are not utf-8 compatible, for example binary files/executables.
    It will either create or skip such files, but ensure you don't try to encrypt anything as such in the first place.